 5 Challenges You Will Face When Starting a Cannabis Business

-So you’re thinking about starting a business in the cannabis industry.
+Challenges you face in the cannabis industry is a huge topic at the moment.
+Maybe you’re thinking about starting a business in the cannabis industry.
 It makes sense.
 Cannabis is an amazing plant, and the industry seems to be growing with no end in sight.

 What makes this industry so exciting and attractive is also what makes it challenging.